-Students who wish to receive accommodations at Maria College must register by completing the intake form and providing documentation.
+Students who wish to receive accommodations at Maria College must register by meeting with the Director of Counseling and Accessibility Services.
+Students will be required to undergo the intake process and must provide the appropriate documentation.
 All information and forms are located on MyMaria, the College website, and in the Student Support Center.
-First time and returning students can register for accommodations using the online registration form found at https://mariacollege.edu/student-support/accessibility-services.
+First time and returning students can recieve accommodations by registering at https://mariacollege.edu/student-support/academic-support/accessibility-services.
+Once your registration is recieved a staff member will contact you to make an appointment.